Skip to content

 If that’s not enough, the AI uses its knowledge of the company to estimate likely channel URLs.

 As a final step, an email address is always created.
-You can use this to manually subscribe to newsletters—the content will then land directly in your inbox.
+You can use this to manually subscribe to newsletters—the content will then go directly to your inbox.

 Automatic discovery doesn’t always find all channels.
 If you know that a company has a LinkedIn account that Picasi didn’t find, you can add the channel manually—using the direct profile URL.

-This is often necessary for LinkedIn personal profiles, as websites often don’t link to them directly.
+This is often necessary for LinkedIn personal profiles, since websites frequently don’t link to them directly.

 Retrieval Frequency

-How often a channel is retrieved depends on the channel type:
+How often a channel is checked depends on the channel type:

 RSS feeds and YouTube are checked every 15 minutes.
 LinkedIn runs on a separate service with its own schedule.
-Newsletters arrive immediately in your email inbox, without polling.
+Newsletters arrive immediately in your inbox via email, without polling.

-This means: Depending on the schedule, it can take anywhere from a few minutes to a few hours between a LinkedIn post by Muster AG and its appearance in your inbox.
+This means that, depending on the schedule, it can take anywhere from a few minutes to a few hours for a LinkedIn post from Muster AG to appear in your inbox.